isse-augsburg/minibrass/README.md

 > Cold forming is possible with brass alloys containing up to 37% zinc.
 At higher zinc rates, only warm forming at temperatures > 600 °C is possible.

 More specifically, we aim to provide
-- Convenient expression of soft constraint problems using constraint relationships
+- Convenient expression of various types of soft constraint problems
 - Automatic translation to weighted CSP
 - Generic search heuristics
 - Consistency checks of the specified relationships